PlanterApp/planter_blog/content/posts/what-and-when-to-plant/index.md

 #### Using Planter to Visualize

 Next, assess your available planting space and calculate how much you can grow.
-The **Planter app** can help you design your garden, show companion plants in the plant information section, and show compatibility on the main garden planning view.
+The Planter app can help you design your garden, show companion plants in the plant information section, and show compatibility on the main garden planning view.
 Begin by deciding on your must-haves.
 Maybe tomatoes or a selection of herbs are at the top of your list.
 Starting with large plants is also helpful, as smaller ones can easily fit into gaps between plantings.

-Using the **Planter app**, you can easily log notes, track planting dates, and map out your garden layout.
+Using the Planter app, you can easily log notes, track planting dates, and map out your garden layout.
 Some features, like plant notes (garden-wide notes are available to everyone), are available to [Planter Premium](https://info.planter.garden/account/premium-subscription/) subscribers.
 However, the free version still offers plenty of tools to help you plan a healthy, vibrant garden.

 ### When to Plant